b-ngu/terraform-aws-fsx-windows-fileshare/README.md

 ## FSx Components

 1. **File System**: The primary resource representing a virtual file system.
-2. **Windows Authentication**: This module assumes you are using `AWS Managed Microsoft AD` (different from self-managed Active Directory) to authenticate and manage your file system users and groups.
+2. **Windows Authentication**: This module assumes you are using `self-managed Active Directory` (different from AWS Managed Microsoft AD) to authenticate and manage your file system users and groups.
 3. **Backup**: Automatic daily backups of your file system are taken and retained for 7 days.
 You can also manually take backups.

 ## FSx Configuration